yuhangc9321/00-hello-world-lab/README.md

 Confirm everything is working by simply typing `rspec` into your terminal.
 You should see that all tests are passing (e.g. all green, no red error text).

 Note: When you write code, the case (uppercase/lowercase) of characters matters, and so your test will not pass unless you print "Hello World!" exactly (and include the exclamation mark).

+### Submitting your lab

+Remember that only YOU can see that your tests passed when you ran `rspec`.
+But there is a way to submit your code to Mr. Mueller:

+For many (but not all) labs, you will be asked to submit via a Pull Request.
+As long as you got the green light from `rspec`, go ahead and `add`/`commit`/`push` your changes (`hello_world.rb`).
+Go visit your repo on Github and refresh the page.
+Above the list of folders/files, you should see your latest commit.
+Above that, you should see a button for a **New pull request**.
+Follow the directions to create the pull request.
+You may see a yellow dot (the `rspec` tests are running server-side) that eventually turns into a green check mark (the `rspec` tests passed!).

 ### You're all done!